 It is expected that public transport will soon follow a similar trend to the one seen in passenger vehicles.
-The bus industry, BRT and local municipal buses in particular, and the minibus taxi industry present a good business case for electrification.
+The bus industry, bus rapid transit (BRT), local municipal buses in particular, and the minibus taxi industry present a good business case for electrification.